 Hurt not awful

 There’s a great very short scene where a red stage coach crosses the screen and you suddenly realize it has ‘Royal Mail’ rather then ‘Wells, Fargo’, written on it, and it is pulled by four camels.
 The opening shot is of the Burns boys holed up in a tin shack being shot at and the bullets ripping through letting sunlight pour in, like some nineteenth century Leung Chi Wo.
-It’s a quotation, of course, but a good one.
+It’s a quotation, of course, as Westernistas will know, but a good one.